fastapi/fastapi/docs/en/docs/deployment/server-workers.md

 Here you saw how to use **Gunicorn** (or Uvicorn) managing **Uvicorn worker processes** to **parallelize** the execution of the application, take advantage of **multiple cores** in the CPU, and be able to serve **more requests**.

-From the list of deployment concepts from above, using workers would mainly help with the **replication** part, and a little bit with the **restarts**, but you still need to take care of the others:
+From the list of deployment concepts from above, using workers would mainly help with the **replication** part, and a little with the **restarts**, but you still need to take care of the others:

 * **Security - HTTPS**
 * **Running on startup**